 “The Story Massage Programme provides an opening for important conversations on consent and appropriate touch.
 Learners understand the need to ask permission to touch and say ‘thank you’ afterwards.
 We include this respectful approach as part of Self-Story Massage group sessions too.”
 Becky Drury, Class Teacher, Springside Primary School.

 Would you like to train in the Story Massage Programme?

-Are you inspired by the work of our amazing Centre of Excellence Award Winners?
+Are you inspired by the work of our amazing Centre of Excellence Award Winners who shared nurturing touch during and after the pandemic?
 Find out all about the Story Massage Programme online course here: Story Massage Training.